FixedLocally/sandwich-finder/README.md

 For flagging on [Hanabi Staking's dashboard](https://hanabi.so/marinade-stake-selling), flagged validators with fewer than 50 blocks as well as those only exceeding the thresholds marginally but reputable are excluded.

 ## Report Interpretation
+There are two CSV files, `report.csv` and `filtered_report.csv`.
+The first file shows all validators' metrics while the second one shows the ones with abnormally high values.
+It's normal for your validator to show up in `report.csv`.

-The reports consist of 14 columns and their meanings are as follows:
+The CSV files contain 14 columns each and their meanings are as follows:
 |Column(s)|Meaning|
 |---|---|
 |leader/vote|The validator's identity and vote account pubkeys|